1NF053C/penguin-pie/README.md

 I'm working on a codebase that has prioritized functionality and release over design.
 This has worked well given the goals of the project and given that the codebase is relatively small.

 I've been asked to make a few updates to the codebase, and the first couple changes worked OK however I'm having trouble debugging the latest change.
-I need to be able to make small updates with confidence without "re-architecting" everything and without offering abstract design recommendations that have too much room for misinterpretion by other developers.
+I need to be able to make small updates with confidence without "re-architecting" everything.

 I had expected file imports and path resolution to work a certain way and for asynchronous tests to work out of the box, however things don't work in Python-land like they do in Node.js / JavaScript-land so I had to do some investigation.